pingcap/blog/how-to-connect-tidb-cloud-to-metabase.md

 ## Before you begin

 * Create a TiDB Cloud cluster and import the Capital Bikeshare sample data following the [TiDB Cloud Quick Start Guide](https://docs.pingcap.com/tidbcloud/public-preview/tidb-cloud-quickstart).
 * Install Metabase by following these [instructions](https://www.metabase.com/docs/latest/operations-guide/installing-metabase.html).
-You’ll have the option of installing it on premise or in the cloud.
+You'll have the option of installing it on premise or in the cloud.

 ## Get TiDB Cluster IP address